Tom Paris (tennis)

 Tom Paris (born 2 September 2002) is a French tennis player.
-He has a career high singles ranking of No. 252 achieved on 17 November 2025.
+He has a career high singles ranking of No. 252 achieved on 17 November 2025 and a doubles ranking of No. 877 achieved on 23 February 2026.

 Early life

 Paris was immersed in tennis from a young age with his first coach being his father Christophe Paris, a former tennis player who played at regional level, being the head of the Pontcharra-sur-Turdine tennis club.
 Paris is a member of Charbonnières-les-Bains Tennis Club.
 As a youngster he trained at a tennis centre in Poitiers which has alumni including Jo-Wilfried Tsonga, Gilles Simon and Nicolas Escudé.

 Career

 2023: Maiden ITF title

 In October 2023, Paris won his first ITF title defeating top seed Dan Added in the semifinal and defeating Alexey Vatutin in the final in Sarreguemines, France.

-2024: ATP Tour debut
+2024: ATP Tour doubles debut

 Paris received a wildcard for his ATP Tour debut into the doubles at the 2024 ATP Lyon Open, alongside Tristan Lamasine.